arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 errors](https://www.paypal.com/cs/smarthelp/article/how-to-spot-fake,-spoof,-or-phishing-emails-faq2340).
 Okay, it's good advice, but do we really want this to be the barrier between an attacker and your money?
 Or Russian hacking groups and your emails?

+Anyone can sign any email with any key, but "unknown signature" warnings strike me as a lot better UX than "carefully look for spelling errors or misleading domain names".

 The way forward is to make it straight-forward to implement signing in apps and then *just do it* as a developer, whether asked or not; just as you set up https